argythana/dev_boilerplate_course/README.md

 * Add extra functionality and features to the Streamlit App we created in the App.
 * Add one plot that you think is useful for the data provided.
   * You may use any python library you like to aggregate or calculate useful metrics for the data.
-> Correct use of streamlit and creation of proper plots (2.5 points)
+> Correct usage of streamlit and creation of proper plots (2.5 points)

 **Use of AI is mandatory and correct usage of prompting will be part of the exam.**
 **You are encouraged to use freely any source of info that works best for you.**